Obesity Isn’t A Disability According To Seventh Circuit

 Legal Precedent On Cases of Obesity In The Workplace

 The Seventh Circuit is the fourth federal appeals court to rule that obesity alone is not a protected disability under the ADA.
 In addition to the Second and Seventh Circuits, the Sixth and Eighth circuits have made similar rulings.
 However, other jurisdictions have reached the opposite conclusion, that obesity ought to be protected under the ADA.
 This issue is still unsettled in other districts.
 Therefore, employers ought to be careful when making employment decisions involving obese employees.
 If you are unsure how to handle this kind of decision, you should consult with legal counsel to ensure that you comply with the law.
 Data suggests that this issue will only become more common in the future.
 Almost three-quarters of men and more than 60% of women in the United States are obese or overweight.
 Someone is overweight when his or her Body Mass Index (BMI) is greater than or equal to 25.
 Obesity occurs with a BMI equal to or greater than 30.
 With so many Americans falling into the obese category, employers must pay attention to this issue.

 Seek Legal Assistance

 If you have questions about the Americans With Disabilities Act, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.